 GeneCards Summary for STX1B Gene

 STX1B (Syntaxin 1B) is a Protein Coding gene.
-Diseases associated with STX1B include stx1b-related generalized epilepsy with febrile seizures plus and generalized epilepsy with febrile seizures plus, type 9.
-Among its related pathways are Developmental Biology and Infectious disease.
+Diseases associated with STX1B include generalized epilepsy with febrile seizures plus, type 9 and generalized epilepsy with febrile seizures plus.
+Among its related pathways are Infectious disease and Developmental Biology.
 GO annotations related to this gene include protein kinase binding and SNARE binding.
 An important paralog of this gene is STX4.

 UniProtKB/Swiss-Prot for STX1B Gene

 Potentially involved in docking of synaptic vesicles at presynaptic active zones.
 May mediate Ca(2+)-regulation of exocytosis acrosomal reaction in sperm (By similarity).